openwns/documentation/usersGuide/modules/dll/wifimac/experiment7.rst

    class in ``Layer2.py``, collect all settings in the sub-configuration and display them in a tree-like structure.

 #.
-Selecting the "DraftN" for the variable ``layer2.mode`` activates
+Selecting the class ``wifimac.FUNModes.DraftN`` for the variable
-   the MAC enhancements of the amendment IEEE 802.11n.
+   ``funTemplate`` activates the MAC enhancements of the amendment IEEE 802.11n.
 How are the following parameters changed:

    #.
 Maximum number of frames in an aggregated frame